UT-ADL/autoware_mini/README.md

 # Autoware Mini

-Autoware Mini is minimalistic Python-based autonomy software.
+Autoware Mini is a minimalistic Python-based autonomy software.
 It is built on Python and ROS 1 to make it easy to get started and tinkering.
 It uses Autoware messages to define the interfaces between the modules, aiming to be compatible with [Autoware](https://www.autoware.org/).
 Autoware Mini currently works on ROS Noetic (Ubuntu 20.04 and through [Conda RoboStack](https://robostack.github.io/) also on many other Linux versions).
-The software is open-source with friendly MIT license.
+The software is open-source with a friendly MIT license.

 ## Goals